dex4er/js-promise-readable/README.md

 }
 ```

-This method returns async iterator which returns a content of the stream
+This method returns an async iterator which returns the content of the stream
-chunk-by-chunk with defined `chunkSize`.
+chunk-by-chunk with a defined `chunkSize`.

 ### Symbol.asyncIterator